Structure and how to test the ATX power supply unit

 6. Requirement of practice

-• Each student receives practical tools.
+• Every student will receive practical tools.

-• Check whether the power supply unit is working or not?
+• Check whether the power supply unit is working or not.

 • Disassemble PSU and clean PSU.